 Personally, I’m never a fan of postponing anything for something better.
 From that perspective, now is never the best time. (“Never do tomorrow what you can do today.
 Procrastination is the thief of time.”)
 For many people, waiting several years is not much of an option anyway, as kids grow up quickly, and taking them sooner rather than later is always the best course of action.

 If you do have the luxury of being able to wait, you could always wait until 2019 (or more realistically, 2020) when Star Wars: Galaxy’s Edge opens…but then why not wait until 2021 when crowds die down?
 At that point, why not wait until 2022 when the crowds die down from the Walt Disney World 50th Anniversary celebration in 2021?
 Or wait until 2023 when the next big thing opens.
 And so on.

 The point is that there’s always something new on the horizon, or a reason to postpone a visit.
 As Walt Disney World regulars, we find ourselves far more often faced with “something new” as an excuse to visit, which is why we go so often.
 Procrastination is the least of our problems!

 We’d hazard a guess that people reading this are going to fall squarely into two camps: those like us who visit annually or more, and those who are planning a first-time (and depending upon how that goes, only time) visit, and wanting to choose the best time.

-Rather than posing a question in the post title and not answering it, we will provide two very specific times when those of you in the latter group should visit: the last week of November 2018 and mid-January 2022.
+Rather than posing a question in the post title and not answering it, we will provide two very specific times when those of you in the latter group should visit: early November 2019 and mid-January 2022.
 Obviously, these are not the only times we’d recommend visiting (to the contrary, we ourselves will take countless trips between those times), but if we had to pick only two times to visit between now and then, those timeframes would be it.